Skin Cancer Removal

 - Excision: The abnormal skin tissue is surgically removed.

-- Electrodesiccation (Electrocautery) and Curettage: The abnormal tissue is destroyed through a series of careful scrapings and electrical pulses.
+- Electrodesiccation (Electrocautery) and Curettage: The abnormal tissue is killed through a series of careful scrapings and electrical pulses.

 - Topical Medication: 5-Fluorouracil (Efudex® and Carac®) is used as a topical treatment for SCC.
 This antimetabolite can kill the cancer cells.

 - Cryotherapy (Liquid Nitrogen): Short, quick bursts of liquid nitrogen are delivered to the SCC lesion, causing ice crystals to form inside the cells and cutting off their blood supply.
-This quick and minimally invasive procedure effectively destroys abnormal skin tissue.
+This quick and minimally invasive procedure effectively gets rid of abnormal skin tissue.

 - Mohs Micrographic Surgery: This skin-sparing technique takes a small margin of skin tissue around the lesion.
 The tissue is frozen and examined under a microscope until the margins are clear, at which point the incision is closed.